SkyKiller6363/Skys-Mobs/Packs/SkeletonKingV2/README.md

 4. **Reload Mythic Mobs**
    Use the `/mm reload` command to reload MythicMobs so the pack is recognized.

-That’s it!
-Enjoy the upgraded Skeleton King configurations included in this MythicMobs Pack.
+---

+**Enjoy your upgraded boss fight!** If you love this free upgrade, don’t forget to explore additional content to further enrich your MythicMobs experience.